aldur/aldur.github.io/_posts/2026-01-18-impermanent-nixos-vms-in-baguette.md

 I have been running with impermanence for a few weeks now.
 So far, I haven't had any issue.
 On systems with 16GB of RAM, I typically size `/home` to 4GB.
-I suspect that this could create issues if compiling artifact-heavy or memory intensive builds, e.g. Rust workspaces or numeric Python projects (which pull a lot of packages from PyPi).
+I suspect that this could create issues if compiling artifact-heavy or memory-intensive builds, e.g. Rust workspaces or numeric Python projects (which pull a lot of packages from PyPi).
 If that happens, I should be able to configure the build tools to store assets in `/tmp`.
 Similarly, I could run into issues if a project's cache is wiped on reboot, preventing offline rebuilds (e.g., while on a flight).
 To avoid that, I typically rely on `nix develop` for local development shells, caching anything required in the `nix` store.

 I can also see a few security limitations of the approach.
-For instance, sophisticated malware could persist by escalating privileges and infecting the system configuration, or by storing copies of itself into the `nix` store (to which my user has append access).
+For instance, sophisticated malware could persist by escalating privileges and infecting the system configuration, or by storing copies of itself in the `nix` store (to which my user has append access).
 Although it isn't a silver bullet, impermanence for `/home` still adds to defense in depth.
-It should thwart _some classes_ of attacks (e.g., supply chain compromises) from harvesting credentials that accumulated over time.
+It should prevent _some classes_ of attacks (e.g., supply chain compromises) from harvesting credentials that accumulated over time.
 For the remaining ones (and because it's fun!)
 I will continue hardening the VM image: I would love to do that through mandatory access control policies, but using them in NixOS seems like a deep rabbit hole to explore.

 👋 Thank you for reading so far!
-[Shoot me an email](mailto:{{ site.author.email }}) if you'd like to comment, discuss, or just say hi.
+[Shoot me an email](mailto:{{
+site.author.email }}) if you'd like to comment, discuss, or just say hi.
 Until next time!

 #### Footnotes